-Publicist Jordan Overton
+President Jordan Overton

 Jordan Overton has been fascinated with weather since an early age.
 Born and raised in Oklahoma, he grew accustomed to Oklahoma’s unique weather.
 As early as 16, Jordan began working for TV stations in the Tulsa Metro area.
 He has continued to follow his dream by attending OU to pursue a degree in Meteorology.
 Jordan’s focus is in broadcasting and communication, and he plans to be a Broadcast Meteorologist after graduation.
 Jordan works for the School of Meteorology as a Student Media Assistant, where he works on media projects and handles social media for the school.
-Jordan is also heavily involved in Broadcasting, and is the Director of Media for OWL and the Senior Weather Producer for OU Nightly.
+Jordan is also heavily involved in Broadcasting, and is the Senior Weather Producer for OU Nightly.
 In his free time, Jordan enjoys traveling, sports, the pool, and trying new activities in the area with friends.

-Historian/Webmaster Tyler Stanfield
+Vice President Tyler Stanfield

 Tyler Stanfield is a sophomore meteorology student here at the University of Oklahoma.
 In addition to his SCAN duties, he is an OWL shift leader as well as an undergraduate researcher working on climate variability.
 Tyler was also the first freshmen OU student to receive two city trophies for excellence in forecasting in WxChallenge during the Fall 2016 semester.
 Originally from Austin, Texas, his interest in meteorology was sparked at the age of eight when he became deeply interested in hurricanes.
 This interest brought him to OU where he intends on receiving his bachelor’s degree as well as minors in Mathematics and GIS.
 In his free time, Tyler enjoys forecasting, watching sports, working out, and hanging out with friends.

-Sophomore Representative Nash Rhodes
+Publicist Nash Rhodes

 Nash Rhodes is from Nashville, Tennessee.
 He is a sophomore in the School of Meteorology at the University of Oklahoma, with minors in Electrical Engineering and Broadcast.
 Currently, he is an active member of The Oklahoma Weather Lab and a student meteorologist for OU Nightly.
 Having had the only tornado shelter in the neighborhood, his family hosted many severe weather get togethers, which led to Nash’s early interest in storms and the nickname Doppler Boy.
 His main hobbies include playing sports, hanging out with friends, and locating his lost nametag at the National Weather Center.

-Freshman Representative Connor Bruce
+Sophomore Representative Conner Bruce